Existence and stability of partially congested propagation fronts in a one-dimensional Navier-Stokes model: Introduction

 System \eqref{eq:NS-0} consists of a free boundary problem between a free phase $\{v > 1\}$ satisfying compressible pressureless dynamics, and a congested incompressible phase $\{v=1\}$.
 The pressure $p$ which is activated in the congested domain can be seen as the Lagrange multiplier associated with the incompressibility constraint $\partial_x u = 0$ satisfied in the congested domain.
 Precisely, the study~\cite{bresch2014} (extended to the multi-dimensional case in~\cite{perrin2015}) shows that from a sequence of global strong solutions $(v_\ep,u_\ep, p_\ep(v_\ep))_\ep$ to~\eqref{eq:NS-ep} (cast on $\R_+ \times (0,M)$), one can extract a subsequence converging weakly as $\ep \rightarrow 0$ to a global weak solution $(v,u,p)$ of~\eqref{eq:NS-0}.
 Note that this convergence result does not imply the existence of solutions which couple effectively both compressible and incompressible dynamics.
 In other words, it is not excluded that the solutions of \eqref{eq:NS-0} obtained as limits of those of \eqref{eq:NS-ep} all satisfy $p\equiv 0$ or $v\equiv 1$.
+Note also, that the present problem is quite different from ``classical'' free boundary problems between two immiscible compressible and incompressible phases studied for instance in \cite{denisova2018,shibata2016,colombo2016}.
+Indeed, the interface between the compressible and the incompressible domains for the congestion problem is not closed since there are mass exchanges between the free and the congested phases.
+This considerably complicates the analysis of the equations.
+To the knowledge of the authors, nothing seems to be known concerning the local well-posedness of the general free-congested Navier-Stokes equations \eqref{eq:NS-0}, except the recent results of Lannes et al. \cite{iguchi2018, bresch2019} concerning the one-dimensional floating body problem which can be viewed as a particular inviscid congestion problem.